harshkaranjiya10/Vmukti/README.md

     React Hooks: is a function which allows us to use state.
 React Hooks provides side effects, manage state without writing a class components.

     useState:
         useState hook manage state. useState hook returns a array of two element. first is state value and second element is function.
             State-value is used in within that function.
 And using set-function we change the value of the state.
         Example: const [count, setCount] = useState(0)
         const handelButton() {
             setCount(prevCount => prevCount+1);
         }

     useEffect:
-        useEffect function handles side effect of the app components    . useEffect hook accept two parameter, callback function and dependencies (optional).
+        useEffect function handles side effect of the app components. useEffect hook accept two parameter, callback function and dependencies (optional).

         Example: Fetching data from backend or update a state when the dependencies get change. useEffect( () => {
             const res = axios.get("https:localhost:5000/products");